TheGreatRambler/sheepit-client/README.md

 # **The only point for this fork is for the client to work on ARM processors (like the raspberry pi).
-The only change is to `/src/com/sheepit/client/os/Linux.java`**
+The only changes are to `/src/com/sheepit/client/os/Linux.java` and `/src/com/sheepit/client/hardware/cpu/CPU.java`**

 # SheepIt Render Farm Client